Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: METHOD

-Typically, learning an effective navigation skill requires a large dataset ($>$70 3D scanned apartments) to avoid overfitting \cite{wijmans2019dd}.
-However, it is often difficult to have access to many environments, especially datasets for dynamic environments that use properly arranged individually interactable objects, such as the iGibson dataset.
-For iGibson Challenge 2021, only eight training and five evaluation scenes were available.
-In such data-constrained scenarios, data augmentation can be an effective technique to improve the capability of the agent to generalize to previously unseen environments.
+Training an effective visual navigation agent requires a large dataset ($>$70 3D apartment scans) to avoid overfitting \cite{wijmans2019dd}.
+However, it can be difficult to have access to a diverse set of interactive training environments, especially for dynamic environments in which each object is individually interactable and must be arranged within the environment in a realistic manner, such as the synthetic scenes in the iGibson dataset, which contains only 15 scenes.
+For the 2021 iGibson Challenge, only eight training scenes were available.
+In such data-constrained scenarios, augmentation methods can be vital in improving the capability of the agent to generalize to novel environments at test-time.

-\myparagraph{Prior Work: Image-based Data Augmentation.} Image-based data augmentation is one of the most popular approaches to improving sample efficiency for both supervised and reinforcement learning tasks.
-Image-based augmentation aims to inject priors of invariance using random perturbations, such as cropping, erasing, or rotation.

-We selected two common image augmentation techniques that Laskin et al. \cite{laskin2020reinforcement} showed to be among the most effective for image-based RL performance improvement: \emph{Crop} and \emph{Cutout} (see Figure~\ref{fig:image_aug}). \emph{Crop} extracts a random patch from the original frame; similar to Laskin et al., we crop the frame such that the resulting image is 8\% shorter in height and width (i.e., it maintains the original aspect ratio). \emph{Cutout}, detailed by Zhong et al. \cite{zhong2020random}, inserts a black rectangle of a random shape, aspect ratio, and location into the original frame.
-We use the same parameters as \cite{zhong2020random}, in which the rectangle's aspect ratio can be between $[0.3, 3.33]$, and its scale relative to the original frame can be between $[0.02, 0.33]$.
-In addition, we investigate \emph{Crop\&Cutout}, which applies \emph{Crop} and \emph{Cutout} sequentially.

-\myparagraph{Domain-specific Data Augmentation.} To this end, we introduce an additional data augmentation technique (illustrated in Figure~\ref{fig:all_agents_valid_set}) which rather than adding noise to image observations, leverages the capabilities of the simulator to add more dynamic obstacles to the scene.
-Our intuition is that this domain-specific technique can improve the robustness of the agent for visual navigation, even for static environments used in PointNav; by forcing the agent to predict trajectories for both itself and the dynamic obstacles in the environment in an effort to reach the goal without any collisions, the agent learns to use its visual data to gain a better understanding of the spatial layout of its environment.
-As we explain later, this is shown by the fact that this method produces successful agents in previously unseen scenes, even in data-constrained training configurations, in which the amount of training scenes is low (1-2 apartments).

-In our experience, adding more dynamic objects, such as pedestrians, generates even more variances in depth camera images than adding stationary objects.
-Further, this domain-specific data augmentation is effective even in tandem with other image-based data augmentation techniques, and allows us to achieve performance better than any other combination of image-based transformations.
-We investigate combinations of different augmentation techniques in Section \ref{results}.